crs4/workflow-testing-ro-crate/docs/0.1-DRAFT/index.md

 ### Test service

 A _test service_ is a software service where tests can be run.
-It is represented by a context entity of type `TestService`:
+It is represented by a contextual entity of type `TestService`:

 ```json
 {